 - Century Batteries, Safety Data Handling Sheet for Lead Acid Batteries.

-- Australian Code for the transportation of Dangerous Goods By Road and Rail, edition 7.5 – See Chapter 4.1.4 for a list of Packing Instructions including P801 for batteries, Chapter 5.2 for Marking & Labeling requirements for Packages, Chapter 5.3 Placarding and Marking of Transport Units and Part 8 for Stowage & Restraint requirements.
+- Australian Code for the transportation of Dangerous Goods By Road and Rail, edition 7.5 (ADGC) – See Chapter 4.1.4 for a list of Packing Instructions including P801 for batteries, Chapter 5.2 for Marking & Labeling requirements for Packages, Chapter 5.3 Placarding and Marking of Transport Units and Part 8 for Stowage & Restraint requirements.
+The ADGC includes the P801 Packing Instruction for new and used lead acid batteries.

 - Each State or Territories Environmental Protection Regulations stipulate requirements for transporting and disposing of controlled hazardous waste, such us used / waste lead acid batteries, and the waste holder’s obligations.
 You can find the link to your state or territories hazardous waste regulations here.